tannerkothlow/e-commerce-back-end/README.md

 ![requests](./project/images/requests.PNG)

 - All GET requests will follow a similar structure and produce JSON objects appropriate to their route.
-Category requests will show the products in that category, product requests will show all tags associated with that product, and tag reuqests will show all associated products.
+Category requests will show the products in that category, product requests will show all tags associated with that product, and tag requests will show all associated products.

 - Requests made at a URL with no params will return all objects in that route.
 For example, **./api/categories/** will return all categories.